niktaghanei/differential-gene-expression-analysis/README.md

 **MA Plot: Infected vs Uninfected (Dillapiole)**

-Key observations:
-Most genes cluster around log2FC = 0 (gray band), as expected for the majority of the transcriptome that remains stable.
-The y-axis range [-8, 10] was chosen to fully capture the observed extremes while maintaining clear visibility of all points and patterns.
+- Most genes are centered around log2FC = 0, as expected for the bulk of the transcriptome.
+The y-axis limit was set to [-8, 10] to encompass the observed extremes while keeping all data points visible.
-- A substantial number of genes show strong differential expression, with log2FC values ranging from approximately -8 (downregulation) to +10 (upregulation).
-This wide spread indicates a robust transcriptional response to infection even in the presence of Dillapiole.
+- Many genes display strong differential expression, with log2FC values spread from about -8 to +10.
+The large spread of values indicates a strong transcriptional response to infection even in the presence of Dillapiole.
-- Low-expressed genes (left side) exhibit the greatest scatter in log2FC, typical due to higher relative variability in low-count transcripts (sampling noise + biological overdispersion).
+- Low-expressed genes display the largest spread of log2FC values, which is expected because of the greater relative variability of low-count transcripts.
-- Highly expressed genes (right side) show much tighter fold changes, consistent with stable housekeeping genes that are generally unresponsive to infection/treatment.
+- Highly expressed genes display much smaller fold changes, as expected for stable housekeeping genes that are largely unresponsive to infection and treatment.

-Compared to the Vehicle condition, this plot shows:
+In comparison to the Vehicle treatment, this plot shows:

-- A broader cloud of points overall.
+- A larger spread of points overall.
-- A higher apparent number of genes with substantial |log2FC| > 1 (both up- and down-regulated).
+- More genes with large |log2FC| > 1 compared to the Vehicle treatment.
-- Reduced density of genes tightly clustered near log2FC = 0 (fewer unaffected genes).
+- Fewer genes with log2FC close to 0.

-This suggests Dillapiole may lead to a more widespread or slightly amplified transcriptional response during infection, rather than suppressing changes.
-Biologically, this could reflect Dillapiole's known role in dampening bacterial virulence gene expression, resulting in a less aggressive infection and a broader host response (activation of more diverse immune/inflammatory pathways).
+This indicates that Dillapiole might cause a more widespread or perhaps slightly enhanced transcriptional response during infection, rather than inhibiting it.
+A biological explanation for this observation might be that Dillapiole suppresses the expression of bacterial virulence genes, leading to a less aggressive infection and a more widespread host response.

 ![MA plot, Dillapiole](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/ma%20plots/dillapiole_MA_edited.png)

 **MA Plot: Dillapiole vs Vehicle (Uninfected)**

-This plot shows the direct/baseline effect of Dillapiole treatment on uninfected THP-1 cells.
+This plot illustrates the direct baseline effect of Dillapiole treatment on uninfected THP-1 cells.

-- Classic mean-variance trend: high scatter at low expression (left), tight fold changes at high expression (right)
+- There is a typical mean-variance relationship: high scatter at low expression and compact fold changes at high expression.
-- y-range [-10, 8] captures all observed changes, with some genes showing strong regulation (fold changes up to ~1000×).
+- The y-axis range [-10, 8] captures all observed changes, with some genes being highly regulated (fold changes up to ~1000×).
-- Density near log2FC = 0 is moderate.
-Dillapiole perturbs a noticeable fraction of the transcriptome even in the absence of infection.
+- The density at log2FC = 0 is moderate, indicating that Dillapiole significantly perturbs a substantial part of the transcriptome even in the absence of infection.

-**Comparison: Uninfected vs Vehicle MA Plots**
+Comparison: Uninfected vs Vehicle MA Plots

-To distinguish between dillapiole's direct effect on host cells and its potential modulation of the infection response, I compare:
+To distinguish between the direct effect of Dillapiole on host cells from its possible modulation of the infection response, I compared the treatment effect in infected cells to the direct treatment effect in uninfected cells.
-- Infected + Dillapiole vs Infected + Vehicle (treatment effect during infection)
-- Uninfected + Dillapiole vs Uninfected + Vehicle (baseline treatment effect without infection)

-Key differences:
+Main differences:

-- **Downregulation stronger in Uninfected**: More genes and larger negative log2FC in the Uninfected plot, indicating Dillapiole alone suppresses a broader portion of the transcriptome in uninfected cells.
+- Downregulation is stronger in Uninfected: There are more genes and larger negative log2FC values in the Uninfected plot, indicating that Dillapiole alone downregulates a larger part of the transcriptome in uninfected cells.
-- **Fewer unaffected genes in Uninfected**: Reduced density near log2FC = 0 (gray band) in Uninfected compared to Vehicle, showing Dillapiole perturbs more genes even without infection.
+- Fewer genes unaffected in Uninfected: There is less density at log2FC = 0 in the Uninfected plot than in the Vehicle plot, indicating that Dillapiole significantly perturbs more genes even without infection.
-- **Upregulation more dispersed in Vehicle**: Infected cells without treatment show wider spread in positive log2FC, consistent with robust activation of immune/inflammatory pathways.
+- Upregulation is more spread out in Vehicle: Infected cells without treatment have a more spread-out distribution of positive log2FC values, which reflects the strong induction of immune and inflammatory responses.
-- **Downregulation more clustered near zero in Vehicle**: Limited and weaker downregulation during pure infection, typical of innate immune activation focused on upregulation rather than suppression.
+- Downregulation is more concentrated around zero in Vehicle: There is less and weaker downregulation in pure infection, which is expected for innate immune stimulation that primarily targets upregulation rather than downregulation.

-**Interpretation**:
+**Interpretation:**
-Dillapiole exerts a predominantly suppressive effect on uninfected THP-1 cells, while infection drives widespread upregulation with minimal downregulation.
-These contrasting patterns suggest Dillapiole does not simply mimic or add to the infection response; its presence during infection likely modulates the host transcriptome in a way that differs from its baseline action.
+Dillapiole has a predominantly suppressive role on uninfected THP-1 cells, whereas infection promotes widespread upregulation and minimal downregulation.
+These opposing profiles indicate that the presence of Dillapiole during infection is likely to modulate the host transcriptome in a manner that differs from its suppressive role.

 **Comparison: Uninfected vs Infected MA Plots**

-Key differences:
+key differences:
-- Much higher density of unaffected genes (gray band near log2FC = 0) in the Infected plot, fewer genes overall show significant changes during infection + Dillapiole.
+- There is a substantially higher density of unaffected genes in the Infected plot, indicating that fewer genes overall exhibit significant changes in the "infection + Dillapiole" scenario.
-- Upregulation in Uninfected reaches higher extremes (up to ~+7) with greater dispersion, especially among low-expression genes (left side); in Infected, upregulation is weaker (max ~+5) and more focused on high-expression genes (right side).
+- Upregulation in Uninfected is more extreme (up to ~+7) with greater spread, particularly for low-expression genes.
+In the Infected group, upregulation is less extreme (up to ~+5) and more concentrated on high-expression genes.
-- Downregulation in Uninfected is stronger among high-expression genes (right side); in Infected, it shifts toward low-expression genes (left side) with reduced overall spread.
+- Downregulation in the Uninfected group is stronger in high-expression genes, whereas in the Infected group, it tilts towards low-expression genes with less overall spread.

-**Interpretation**:
+**Interpretation:**
-Dillapiole alone induces broad changes in uninfected cells, with strong upregulation in low-expression genes and downregulation in high-expression genes.
-During infection, its effect becomes more limited: fewer genes are perturbed, upregulation is attenuated and shifts to high-expression genes, and downregulation focuses on low-expression genes.
-This suggests Dillapiole modulates the host response during infection (likely by dampening bacterial virulence) leading to a less widespread and more balanced transcriptional reaction compared to its baseline action on uninfected cells.
+Uninfected cells show overall changes due to Dillapiole alone.
+But in the infected state, the effect is more contained: fewer genes are affected, and upregulation is lessened.
+This indicates that Dillapiole has a modulating effect on the host response during infection, which is likely to cause a less widespread and balanced transcriptional response compared to its original effect on uninfected cells.

 ![MA Plot, Uninfected](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/ma%20plots/uninfected_MA_edited.png)

 **MA Plot: Infected (Infected + Vehicle vs Infected + Dillapiole)**

-This MA plot shows shrunk log2 fold changes (y-axis) against mean normalized counts (baseMean, x-axis) for the contrast Infected + Vehicle vs Infected + Dillapiole.
-It reveals the specific effect of Dillapiole treatment on infected THP-1 cells.
+This MA plot shows the direct effect of Dillapiole treatment on infected THP-1 cells.
 Overall observations:

-The y-axis range [-8, 5] fully captures the observed fold changes, with the most extreme points reaching ~−7 (downregulation) and ~+5 (upregulation).
+- The range of the y-axis [-8, 5] encompasses all the data points, with the most extreme points reaching ~−7 and ~+5.
-The gray band (genes near log2FC = 0) is relatively wide and dense, indicating a large proportion of genes remain unaffected or show only small changes.
+- The gray shading is broad and packed, showing that most genes are not affected.
-Downregulated genes (negative log2FC) show much greater dispersion and spread across the plot compared to upregulated genes.
+- Downregulated genes are much more spread out in the plot than upregulated genes.
-Upregulated genes (positive log2FC) are more clustered near the gray band (closer to zero) and less dispersed overall.
+- Upregulated genes are more concentrated around the origin and are less spread out.
-Low-expression genes (left side, low baseMean) are predominantly downregulated (more blue points on the left).
-High-expression genes (right side, high baseMean) are more likely to be upregulated (more blue points on the right).
+- Low-expression genes are mostly downregulated, whereas high-expression genes are mostly upregulated.

-This pattern suggests that Dillapiole's presence during infection leads to a more limited and asymmetric response: stronger and more widespread downregulation (especially in low-expression genes), while upregulation is weaker, more constrained, and shifted toward high-expression genes.
+This indicates that the presence of Dillapiole during infection results in a more suppressed and asymmetric response: stronger downregulation (especially in low-expression genes), while upregulation is weaker and more focused on high-expression genes.

-**Comparison with Vehicle Plot (Vehicle + Infected vs Vehicle + Uninfected)**
+**Comparison with Vehicle Plot (Vehicle + Infected vs Vehicle + Uninfected) in pure infection (without treatment):**

-Vehicle (pure infection effect without treatment):
-- Wider upregulation (up to ~+7) with greater dispersion, especially in low-expression genes.
+- Upregulation is wider (up to ~+7) with greater dispersion.
-- Downregulation limited (max ~−4) and more clustered near zero.
+- Downregulation is limited (max ~−4) and more clustered around zero.
-- More dispersed overall changes, with low-expression genes driving most upregulation.

-Key differences when comparing to Infected:
+Important differences from the Treated group:
-Density near zero (gray band): Much higher in Infected, fewer genes are significantly perturbed when Dillapiole is present during infection.
+- Density around zero: This attribute is much higher in the Infected group, indicating that fewer genes are significantly affected when Dillapiole is present.
-Upregulation: Stronger and more dispersed in Vehicle (max +7, more spread in low-expression genes); weaker and more clustered in Infected (max +5, shifted to high-expression genes).
+- Upregulation: This feature is stronger in the Vehicle group but weaker and more clustered when treated.
-Downregulation: Limited and focused in Vehicle (max −4, clustered near zero); stronger, more dispersed, and shifted to low-expression genes in Infected (down to −7, broader spread).

-Overall effect: Pure infection (Vehicle) drives a robust, activation-dominated response (stronger upregulation, limited downregulation).
-Adding Dillapiole during infection (Infected) attenuates upregulation, enhances downregulation, and reduces the total number of affected genes resulting in a more suppressed and less widespread transcriptional response.
+- Downregulation: This is limited in the Vehicle group, but stronger and more dispersed in the Treated group.

 **Interpretation:**
-The presence of Dillapiole during infection dampens the strong activation seen in pure infection and shifts the balance toward more pronounced downregulation, particularly in low-expression genes.
-This is consistent with Dillapiole reducing bacterial virulence, leading to a less aggressive host response rather than broad amplification or suppression.
-The reduced number of perturbed genes and constrained upregulation suggest a modulatory, protective effect on the infected cell's transcriptome.
+Pure infection induces a strong, activation-dominant response.
+The presence of Dillapiole during infection weakens this upregulation, strengthens downregulation, and reduces the number of affected genes.
+This leads to a more suppressed and less widespread transcriptional response.

 ![MA plot, Infected](https://github.com/niktaghanei/differential-gene-expression-analysis/blob/main/plots/ma%20plots/infected_MA_edited.png)